SarahAsbury/retainresolve/README.md

  ## About

- This package has been developed to conveniently execute the retain-resolve agglomeration algorithm described in the manuscript: Mapping microbiota to clinical anxiety (Chin Fatt et al, 2022).
+This R package has been developed to conveniently execute the retain-resolve agglomeration algorithm described in the manuscript: Mapping microbiota to clinical anxiety (Chin Fatt et al, 2022).
 The retain resolve algorithm requires ASV-level 16S count data stored as a phyloseq object.
 Users input parameters for ASV-level and genus-level filtering thresholds.
 The main output is a phyloseq object containing a mix of retained ASV-level and resolved genus-level taxa and their counts.

 ## Summary